- Self-Directed Accounts

-Are you thinking about converting your Traditional IRA or 401(k) to a Roth IRA or wondering if a Roth conversion is right for you?
+Are you thinking about converting your Traditional IRA or 401(k) to a Roth IRA or wondering if the move is right for you?
 It’s important to understand what a Roth conversion is, how it works, the rules associated with it and the possible tax implications before you decide.

-A Roth conversion is a potential strategy to maximize tax-free retirement savings by moving money to a Roth IRA, even if you earn too much and don’t qualify for Roth contributions.
-This is often referred to as a “Backdoor Roth IRA.”
+A Roth IRA conversion is a strategy to potentially maximize tax-free retirement savings by moving money to a Roth IRA.

-Essentially, it is a process of converting cash and/or assets from a Traditional IRA, SEP IRA, 401(k) or other tax-deferred retirement plan to the tax-free environment of a Roth IRA.
-The deadline to complete a Roth conversion is December 31 of each tax year.
+Essentially, a Roth conversion is a process of converting cash and/or assets from a Traditional IRA, SEP IRA, 401(k) or other tax-deferred retirement plan to the tax-free environment of a Roth IRA.

 Since Roth IRAs weren’t available until 1998, a Roth conversion is a strategy many individuals use to transition their existing tax-deferred retirement savings to tax-free savings in a Roth.

 According to Forbes, “If you believe that income tax rates will increase in the future – as many finance and tax experts do – then you will agree that the Roth IRA is often a better choice than the traditional IRA, if the objective is to choose the one that results in the lower income tax.”